 A double-hung window offers the homeowner the ability to open each sash, rather than just the bottom sash.
 This allows for better airflow and ventilation.
 The ability to open and tilt each sash makes cleaning easier, too.

 Vinyl or Aluminum?

 The two most common window frame materials for mobile and manufactured homes are vinyl and aluminum.
-Each has their advantages and disadvantages.
+Each has its advantages and disadvantages.

-Vinyl is the most popular window frame material because it is a relatively cheap and has a great lifespan.
-Vinyl is available in several colors but white is the top pick.
-Vinyl is a top performer for stopping heat loss.
+Vinyl is the most popular window frame material because it is cheap, has good energy efficiency abilities, and a long lifespan.
+It’s available in several colors but white is the top pick.

 An average vinyl framed window for mobile homes, measuring 14″ x 27″ with double-hung glass, was found online for around $85 without shipping costs added.

 Aluminum windows have been used on mobile and manufactured homes for decades.
 It is strong and cheap to produce and does very well at creating an airtight seal.
 Most will agree that aluminum windows aren’t the prettiest but they get the job done and that’s all that matters.